exmksp/GitCraft/features.md

 List of features to be implemeted in future versions of GitCraft.
-Grows in inverse chronological order.
+Grows in reverse chronological order.